Judy James

 Assistant Camp Director and Song Writing Instructor

-A multiple award-winning singer/songwriter, Jean keeps the history and heritage of the west through her songs about cowboys, cowgirls and those who love the western way of life.
-Her CD with husband, Gary, “Satisfied Hearts”, garnered numerous awards and accolades.
+A multiple award-winning singer/songwriter, Jean keeps the history and heritage of the West through her songs about cowboys, cowgirls, and those who love the Western way of life.
+Her CD with her husband, Gary, “Satisfied Hearts”, garnered numerous awards and accolades.
 Jean’s latest recording is a gospel CD called simply, “Joy”.

-Often called “The First Lady of Western Music,” Prescott believes the future of western music lies with our youth.
+Often called “The First Lady of Western Music,” Prescott believes the future of Western music lies with our youth.
 We must be good leaders and set great examples for them.
-Jean has mentored young singer/songwriters for many years and joined the staff of the Y Bar J Youth Western Music and Poetry Camp in 2019.
+After mentoring youth singers for many years, Jean joined the staff of the Y Bar J Youth Western Music and Poetry Camp in 2019.
 She has been an integral part of the camp since then.
 Jean teaches songwriting and works with each camper in various areas.
 She became the Assistant Camp Director in 2021 and works closely all year long with the Camp Director, Judy James, to prepare for the annual camps.
 Jean is passionate about carrying on and preserving Western music and cowboy poetry by mentoring and helping young campers pursue and achieve their musical and poetry goals.

 Jean and her husband Gary live and love life on their ranch south of Abilene, Texas.